 Smith-Marsette was selected in the fifth round of the 2021 NFL Draft by Minnesota and concluded the 2022 season with the Super Bowl champion Kansas City Chiefs.
-Smith signed a free agent contract with Dallas immediately following the draft and has been with the Dallas organization the past two seasons.
+Smith signed a free agent contract with Dallas immediately following the draft and signed a free agent contract with the Cardinals in 2023.

 The Hawkeyes concluded the 2019 campaign with a 10-3 record following a 49-24 win over No. 22 Southern California in the Holiday Bowl.
 The three losses were all to ranked opponents by a combined 14 points.
 The Hawkeyes were 4-1 in trophy games for the third straight season.

 Iowa completed the 2018 season with a 9-4 mark and a final ranking of 25th in the Associated Press.
 The Hawkeyes earned a 27-22 Outback Bowl win over No. 18 Mississippi State to close the season with three straight wins.
 The four losses came by a total of 23 points and all were decided in the final minutes of play.
 Iowa tied for second in the Big Ten West Division.